Optimal Gradient Tracking for Decentralized Optimization: Numerical Experiments

 The performance of the different algorithms is illustrated in Fig.~\ref{fig:cp1}, where the $y$-axis represents the loss $\frac{1}{n}\sum_{i\in \calN} f\pr{\xx^K_i} - f\pr{\xx^*}$, and the $x$-axis represents the communication round (iteration number) or the number of gradient computations.
 Since $\xx^*$ is unknown, we estimate $f\pr{\xx^*}$ by running the classical Nesterov's accelerated gradient descent for $20000$ iterations.

 We have some observations and remarks below: \begin{itemize} \item $\OGT$ converges fast than APAPC and Acc-GT with respect to the communication round in both networks.
 This coincides with the better communication complexity of $\OGT$.
 When comparing Fig~\ref{fig:cp1}~(a)(b), the ratios of the convergence rates between $\OGT$ and the other methods are much larger for the $n$-cycle communication network than for the denser graph.
-This is expected since $\OGT$, APAPC and Acc-GT all have $O\pr{\sqrt{\ka}}$ dependence on the function condition number in the communication complexity, while $\OGT$ has better dependence on the graph condition number.
+This is expected since $\OGT$, APAPC, and Acc-GT all have $O\pr{\sqrt{\ka}}$ dependence on the function condition number in the communication complexity, while $\OGT$ has better dependence on the graph condition number.
 Thus, the advantage of $\OGT$ becomes greater when the graph condition number is larger.

-\item The performance of $\OGT$ is much better than the other methods when comparing with respect to the number of gradient computations.
+\item The performance of $\OGT$ is much better than Acc-GT and APAPC when comparing with respect to the number of gradient computations.
 When $\OGT$ converges to a highly accurate solution with loss around $10^{-15}$, the losses of the other methods only slightly decrease.
 This is because when $p, q$ are set to be small, most of the iterations of $\OGT$ do not involve gradient computations.
 By comparison, APAPC and Acc-GT require one gradient computation at each iteration.

+{ \item The convergence rate of OGT is much better than that of OPAPC, though they are both provably optimal.
+This is expected since OPAPC has an inner loop of Chebyshev acceleration while OGT is a single-loop algorithm.
+In addition, the gradient computation cost of OGT is also less than that of OPAPC.
+It is also worth noting that the gradient computation costs of OGT to reach an accurate solution with loss around $10^{-15}$ vary little between the $n$-cycle and the denser graph.
+This is expected since OGT has gradient computation complexity $O\pr{\sqrt{\ka}\log\frac{1}{\eps}}$ which remains invariant on different networks. }

 \end{itemize}